Search for the radiative leptonic decay $D^+\to\gamma e^+\nu_e$ using Deep Learning: BESIII detector and Monte Carlo simulation

 The BESIII detector~\cite{BESIII:2009fln} records symmetric $e^+e^-$ collisions provided by the BEPCII storage ring~\cite{Yu:IPAC2016-TUYA01} in the center-of-mass energy range from 1.84 to 4.95~GeV, with a peak luminosity of $1.1 \times 10^{33}\;\text{cm}^{-2}\text{s}^{-1}$ achieved at $\sqrt{s} = 3.773\;\text{GeV}$.
 BESIII has collected large data samples in this energy region~\cite{BESIII:2020nme,lu2020online,zhang2022suppression}.
 The cylindrical core of the BESIII detector covers 93\% of the full solid angle and consists of a helium-based multilayer drift chamber~(MDC), a time-of-flight system~(TOF), and a CsI(Tl) electromagnetic calorimeter (EMC), which are all enclosed in a superconducting solenoidal magnet providing a 1.0~T magnetic field.
 The solenoid is supported by an octagonal flux-return yoke with resistive plate counter muon identification modules interleaved with steel.
 The charged-particle momentum resolution at $1~{\rm GeV}/c$ is $0.5\%$, and the ${\rm d}E/{\rm d}x$ resolution is $6\%$ for electrons from Bhabha scattering.
 The EMC measures photon energies with a resolution of $2.5\%$ ($5\%$) at $1$~GeV in the barrel (end cap) region.
 The time resolution in the plastic scintillator TOF barrel region is 68~ps, while that in the end cap region was 110~ps.
 The end cap TOF system was upgraded in 2015 using multigap resistive plate chamber technology, providing a time resolution of 60~ps, which benefits 85\% of the data used in this analysis~\cite{Li:2017jpg,Guo:2017sjt,Cao:2020ibk}.

-Monte Carlo (MC) simulated data samples produced with a {\sc geant4}-based~\cite{GEANT4:2002zbu} software package, which includes the geometric description of the BESIII detector and the detector response, are used to determine detection efficiencies and to estimate backgrounds.
-A signal MC sample of the decay $D^+\to\gamma e^+\nu_e$ is simulated according to Eq.~(\ref{eq:radlepdec}), where the form factors are taken from Ref.~\cite{Yang:2016wtm}.
-The minimum energy of the radiative photon is set at 10~MeV to avoid the infrared divergence for soft photons.
-The simulation models the beam energy spread and initial state radiation (ISR) in the $e^+e^-$ annihilations with the generator {\sc kkmc}~\cite{Jadach:1999vf,Jadach:2000ir}.
-The inclusive MC sample includes the production of $D\bar{D}$ pairs (including quantum coherence for the neutral $D$ channels), the non-$D\bar{D}$ decays of the $\psi(3770)$, the ISR production of the $J/\psi$ and $\psi(3686)$ states, and the continuum processes incorporated in {\sc kkmc}~\cite{Jadach:1999vf,Jadach:2000ir}.
-All particle decays are modelled with {\sc evtgen}~\cite{Lange:2001uf,Ping:2008zz} using branching fractions either taken from the Particle Data Group~\cite{pdg}, when available, or otherwise estimated with {\sc lundcharm}~\cite{Chen:2000tv,Yang:2014vra}.
-Final state radiation from charged final state particles is incorporated using the {\sc photos} package~\cite{Barberio:1990ms}.
+Monte Carlo (MC) simulated data samples produced with a {\sc geant4}-based~\cite{GEANT4:2002zbu} software package, which includes the geometric description of the BESIII detector and the detector response, were used in this study to determine detection efficiencies and estimate backgrounds.
+A signal MC sample of the decay $D^+\to\gamma e^+\nu_e$ was simulated according to Eq.~(\ref{eq:radlepdec}), where the form factors were taken from Ref.~\cite{Yang:2016wtm}.
+The minimum energy of the radiative photon was set at 10~MeV to avoid the infrared divergence for soft photons.
+In the simulation, we modeled the beam energy spread and initial state radiation (ISR) in the $e^+e^-$ annihilations with the generator {\sc kkmc}~\cite{Jadach:1999vf,Jadach:2000ir}.
+The inclusive MC sample encompassed the production of $D\bar{D}$ pairs (including quantum coherence for the neutral $D$ channels), non-$D\bar{D}$ decays of the $\psi(3770)$, ISR production of the $J/\psi$ and $\psi(3686)$ states, and continuum processes incorporated in {\sc kkmc}~\cite{Jadach:1999vf,Jadach:2000ir}.
+All particle decays were modeled with {\sc evtgen}~\cite{Lange:2001uf,Ping:2008zz} using BFs either taken from the Particle Data Group~\cite{pdg}, when available, or otherwise estimated with {\sc lundcharm}~\cite{Chen:2000tv,Yang:2014vra}.
+Final state radiation from charged final state particles was incorporated using the {\sc photos} package~\cite{Barberio:1990ms}.